Skip to Content

 #3 Itchiness

-The bite of a wolf spider may result in mild burning sensations, leading to severe itchiness in the infected area.
-But the good thing about this bite is that the prickly sensation does not last long.
-It goes away within a few days as the skin begins to heal.
+The bite may be itchy in the infected area.
+But the prickly sensation does not last long; it goes away as the skin begins to heal.

 #4 Redness